 Saturna views investing as a business partnership and seeks high-caliber performers operating with integrity and with a view toward the long term.
 Saturna’s deep-rooted belief in value investing influences all of our investment decisions.
 We don’t follow trends, we analyze opportunities through detailed research exploring geopolitical developments, industry themes, technology trends, competitive environments, and corporate leadership.
 We view consideration of environmental, social, and governance (“ESG”) factors as essential in forming portfolios of high-quality companies that are better positioned to reduce risk and identify opportunities.
 We believe that companies proactively managing business risks related to ESG issues are more resilient and make better contributions to portfolios designed for patient investors.

 We seek issuers that demonstrate financial characteristics such as strong free cash flows, attractive growth rates, increasing dividends, and low price volatility.
 We believe issuers with effective corporate responsibility policies are better positioned to avoid crises that could lead to reputational damage, higher costs, lost production, and fraudulent operations.
 We favor companies in which management has a meaningful stake.
-Because we are moderately risk adverse, our performance may trail the averages in rising markets, as we seek to minimize losses during falling markets.
+Because we are moderately risk averse, our performance may trail the averages in rising markets, as we seek to minimize losses during falling markets.

 Saturna’s research team conducts detailed due diligence in order to understand every aspect of a firm’s operations.
 Saturna employs a disciplined buy-and-hold strategy with turnover that rarely exceeds 20% annually, an approach that fosters tax efficiency.